 - Log in to the account you have with your domain registrar and find their instructions for updating nameservers.

 - Replace the nameservers with the nameservers for your Netlify DNS zone.
+If your registrar requires nameserver IP addresses, refer to our Community article on finding the IP addresses for Netlify’s nameservers.

 It may take up to a day for the changes to propagate to the public internet.